Articles | Volume 28, issue 22

 Short summary

-We used explainable machine learning to evaluate the accuracy of two continental-scale hydrologic models.
+We used interpretable machine learning to evaluate the accuracy of two continental-scale hydrologic models.
 We analyzed a suite of catchment attributes and found that soil water content had the biggest impact on model performance, especially in dry areas.
 Key thresholds for variables like precipitation and road density were identified, which could guide future improvements in these models.
 Our findings highlight the potential of data-driven methods to inform process-based models.

 Yuna Lim, Andrea M. Molod, Randal D. Koster, and Joseph A. Santanello